JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Correctness

 * The high-level goal is to have software that is "correct"
-* But there are vastly different degrees of precision on what "correct" means
+* But there are vastly different degrees of precision on what to call "correct"
    - Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users
-   - Semi-formal spec.: Sat down with stakeholds, wrote out a specification document
+   - Semi-formal spec.: Sat down with stakeholds, wrote out a specification document in English with a few pictures/formulas
    - Rigorous spec.: Have an unambiguous mathematical notion of what correct behavior should be, write it out as the formal specification, make sure code meets it.
-* In practice all of these modes can be fruitful depending on the project and the component of the project.
+* In practice all of these modes can be fruitful depending on the project.

 ### Forms of specification

 * Requirements and Design documents: high-level informal descriptions of what the app should do
   - This is the classic form of specification in software engineering; far from code
 * Types, e.g. writing an `.mli` file before implementing the code
+  - Gives a very rigorous, compiler-checked skeleton for the code
   - Much more precise than the previous in terms of code/spec relationship, but limited expressiveness
 * Tests
-  - a test suite constitutes a specification on a finite window of behavior
+  - A test suite constitutes a specification on a finite window of behavior - can't run all infinite cases
-  - Can be very accurate on the cases listed, but could be woefully incomplete
+  - Can be 100% accurate on the cases tested, but could be woefully incomplete
+  - *Coverage* measurements can be used to help close the incompleteness gap somewhat (never fully however)
-* Full logical assertions
+* Full logical assertions specifying code behavior in terms of math
   - e.g. *precondition* on a function that tree parameter is a binary tree (left values < right values)
+  - e.g. *precondition* on a function that tree parameter is a *balanced* binary tree
   - e.g. *postcondition* that `List.sort` always returns a sorted list
+  - e.g. *precondition*/*postcondition* on tree `add` function that if the input tree is balanced the output tree will also be.
   - e.g. *invariants* on data structures such as a `Set` implementation which uses an underlying always-sorted list.
+  - e.g. *inductive invariants* on recursive algorithms, e.g. assuming that in the body of `reverse` that it works on a shorter list.
+  - Logical assertions are more general than tests since they are for *all* inputs
-  - More general than tests, but not necessarily verified (do at least write tests to verify on lots of examples)
+    - but not necessarily verified (but, invariants do guide tests - write tests to verify on lots of examples)
 * Verified assertions aka formal methods
-  - after making the above logical assertions, *verify* the code meets the assertions
+  - After making the above logical assertions, *verify* the code meets the assertions using a verification tool
-  - now this is mostly research, but becoming more mainstream
+  - Now this is mostly research, but becoming more mainstream

 ### Type-directed programming